ahcarlin/whaddyaknow/README.md

  * CSS styling (NES CSS?)
  * sound effects
  * weighted scoring (more points for more difficult questions)
- * user can request multiple question categories from API
+ * user can request multiple question categories from API-->